 Kampf brings a wealth of insight and experience to the Prosper for Purpose team, with a B.A. in Communications and Theatre Arts from Notre Dame College, and an M.A. in Ministry from Ursuline College.
 She is one of the first 100 people to earn a Certificate of Applied Positive Psychology from The Flourishing Center in New York City.
 She is the founder and CEO of Meaningful Matters Incorporated, and a facilitator of SOMO (Social Emotional) Leadership labs.

-“Paula’s work in fields as diverse as journalism, theatre, nonprofit management, social justice and end-of-life care all intersect in work that empowers people to live purposeful, flourishing lives,” says Schuchart.
+“Paula’s work in fields as diverse as journalism, theater, nonprofit management, social justice and end-of-life care all intersect in work that empowers people to live purposeful, flourishing lives,” says Schuchart.
 “She is the perfect person to bring this much needed service to the community.
 For Prosper, it truly completes our brand engagement process.”

 “I am honored to join Prosper for Purpose,” said Kampf.
 “My personal and professional values certainly align with the do well and do good philosophy on which the company was founded.
 I am excited to initiate this new line of services that perfectly complements the external-branding services already offered.
 What I know is that people really want to do work that is meaningful, and to contribute to a greater-good in their careers.
 And organizations want their employees to be engaged in effective, purposeful ways that benefit everyone involved.
 That’s what it means to create thriving, flourishing cultures inside an organization.
 We do simple things to shift experience, behavior, and communication, and everyone in the organization benefits.
 Everyone wins.
 That’s what it means when we say that Prosperity is an inside job.”